Saia Reports Fourth Quarter Results

 Management will hold a conference call to discuss quarterly results today at 11:00 a.m.
 Eastern Time.
 To participate in the call, please dial 1-888-440-5655 or 1-646-960-0338 referencing conference ID #9246157.
 Callers should dial in five to ten minutes in advance of the conference call.
 This call will be webcast live via the Company website at www.saia.com/about-us/investor-relations/financial-releases.
 A replay of the call will be offered two hours after the completion of the call through March 3, 2023 at 11:59 P.M.
 Eastern Time.
 The replay will be available by dialing 1-800-770-2030 or 1-647-362-9199 referencing conference ID #9246157.

-Saia, Inc. (NASDAQ: SAIA) offers customers a wide range of less-than-truckload, non-asset truckload, expedited and logistics services.
+Saia, Inc. SAIA offers customers a wide range of less-than-truckload, non-asset truckload, expedited and logistics services.
 With headquarters in Georgia, Saia LTL Freight operates 187 terminals with service across 45 states.
 For more information on Saia, Inc. visit the Investor Relations section at www.saia.com/about-us/investor-relations.

 Cautionary Note Regarding Forward-Looking Statements